gn0mesort/dodging-game-prototype/docs/save_file_format_v1.md

 The file data is always a 16 byte sequence consisting of unsigned integers. `DEATHS` stores the number of times the player  has died.
 It is a 16-bit (two byte) field. `COLLISIONS` stores the number of times the player has collided with an object during play.
 It is a 16-bit field. `PROGRESS` stores the maximum stage the player has reached during play.
-It is a 16-bit field. `PADDING` is a 16-bit wide space that stores no value (i.e., it must always be exactly `0000`).
+It is a 16-bit field. `FLAGS` is a 16-bit wide space that stores up to 16 player flag values.
+Currently, only the first bit is used. `FLAGS` bit `0` controls whether or not the game should present a tutorial level to the player.
 Finally, `PLAY_TIME` is a 64-bit (eight byte) field that stores the current elapsed play time in seconds.

 ## Remarks